 - Complete an online application for admission - Provide an official transcript from high school and an official transcript from all colleges and universities previously attended.
-Students who have earned an associate's or bachelor's degree are only required to submit an official transcript from the degree-granting institution. - Provide one primary form of identification per Alabama Community College System Policy 801.01.
+Students who have earned an associate's or bachelor's degree are not required to submit a high school transcript but must submit official transcripts from all colleges attended.